-- 1. I love to program more, and I plan to do more programming in java. - 2.
-G[ave] me the ability to motivate myself to a better perspective learning cycle. - 3.
-The course influenced me because it is clear that in order to solve a problem the steps needed to be followed. - 4.
-The teaching style in this course has been extremely helpful to me personally beyond just the course. - 5.
-I have become more motivated to do my homework. - 6.
-I really had to push myself to read the material and participate in the forums on the deadlines.
+I love to program more, and I plan to do more programming in java.

+G[ave] me the ability to motivate myself to a better perspective learning cycle.

+The course influenced me because it is clear that in order to solve a problem the steps needed to be followed.
-Note: Some grammatical and spelling corrections have been made to the comments above.

-Conclusions
+The teaching style in this course has been extremely helpful to me personally beyond just the course.

+I have become more motivated to do my homework.

+I really had to push myself to read the material and participate in the forums on the deadlines

+Table 3: Student Comments to Open-Ended Prompt on the Topic of Self-Direction (Note: grammatical and spelling alterations).

+4. Discussions

 The potential of using the above-mentioned peer learning activities in introductory and intermediate programming courses in order to help students overcome learning barriers, such as a loss of intentionality when designing computer programs, is very important for computing education.

-Organizational out sourcing and industry demands have stimulated discussion in higher education about how to attract, retain, and graduate successful information technology professionals that can respond to complex computing needs and continue to learn from the constantly changing and evolving demands of technology.
-To this end, new instructional and ragogical techniques have emerged from the field that influence a student's ability to self-direct when faced with new technical issues that require a programming response.
+Organizational out-sourcing and industry demands have stimulated discussion in higher education about how to attract, retain, and graduate successful information technology professionals that can respond to complex computing needs and continue to learn from the constantly changing and evolving demands of technology.
+To this end, new instructional andragogical techniques have emerged from the field that influence a student's ability to self-direct when faced with new technical issues that require a programming response.
+Andragogy refers to the methods of teaching adults who are different in development capacity, rather than the traditional pedagogy that is implemented with adults in the higher education setting [12].
 There are a number of limitations that should be considered when reviewing the results of this exploratory study.
 The small number of participants in this study, limits any sort of generalization and or strong conclusions.
 This is the first semester of data collection, which will be expanded upon in future semesters.
 In addition, the PRO-SDLS was administered at the end of the semester to capture the student ratings of their increase or decrease in self-directed behavior as a result of the class.
 To capitalize on the type of information gathered as part of the PRO-SLDS a pre and post administration would allow students to assess their level of self-direction at the initiation and then the conclusion of the course to look for changes in behavior and perception.
 The instrument was piloted during this phase of the study and will require some additional adjustment for clarity and validity of concepts.
-The student open-ended comments were solicited in only one section of the class and this information is extremely valuable and will need to be included in each future administration.
+The student open-ended comments were solicited in only one course.
+Due to the relevance of this information it will be included in each future administration.

-Despite these limitations a few initial observations can be offered in regard to how the teaching method impacted the learning and self-direction of programming for the student.
-In general the student comments (offered only in one class section) indicated an appreciation for the long term benefit of the instructional methods.
+Despite these limitations, a few initial observations can be offered in regard to how the teaching method impacted the students' learning and self-direction.
+In general the student comments (offered only in one course) indicated an appreciation for the long term benefit of the instructional methods.
 Students expressed the use of self-directed strategies in other courses.